faune/homebridge-grohe-sense/README.md

 # Homebridge Grohe Sense plugin

-Homebridge plugin for controlling some of the aspects of [Grohe Sense water security system](https://www.grohe.co.uk/en_gb/smarthome/grohe-sense-water-security-system/) system using HomeKit.
+Homebridge plugin for controlling some of the aspects of [Grohe Sense water security system](https://www.grohe.co.uk/en_gb/smarthome/grohe-sense-water-security-system/) using HomeKit.

 The following Grohe Sense components are supported: